viperproject/gobra-book/src/02/maps.md

 ## `nil` map
 A `nil` map is obtained with `new` or by not initializing a map variable.
-No permission is held for the `nil` map and no elements can be added.
+No permission is held for the `nil` map, and no elements can be added.
 Otherwise, it behaves like an empty map.
 ``` go verifies
 var rating map[string]int